jonhue/sandboxy/README.md

 ### Setup

-Add Sandboxy to the models where you want to separate live & sandbox reocrds:
+Add Sandboxy to the models where you want to separate live & sandbox records:

 ```ruby
 class Foo < ApplicationRecord